ekg/smbe2024/impg_prez.md

 ---

-# 8. Conclusion

-## Conclusion: Recap of Implicit Pangenome Graphs
+# Recap of Implicit Pangenome Graphs

 - Key advantages:
   - Scalability to large numbers of genomes
   - Flexibility in representation and updates
   - Unbiased representation of genomic relationships
 - Overcomes limitations of traditional approaches
+- Efficient range queries using BasicCOITree

 ---

-## Conclusion: Impact on Comparative Genomics
+# Impact on Comparative Genomics

 - Revolutionizing analysis of genomic relationships
   - Enables unbiased, large-scale comparisons